top of page

 International students as potential victims of human trafficking

-Countries like Canada are common and “desired” destinations for international students; However, their condition is not always within the privilege or protection.
-Many of them face situations of extreme vulnerability that make them prone to becoming victims of crimes such as human trafficking.
+Countries like Canada are common and “desired” destinations for international students.
+However, many of them face situations of extreme vulnerability that make them prone to becoming victims of crimes such as human trafficking.
 Guests are:

 • Helen Bachoun, Estudiante Internacional de origen chileno, vicepresidenta de la Organización OLAS y miembro del colectivo Vivir sin Miedo.